Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: ICR-based Kinematics of Skid-Steering Robots

 with

 where $\boldsymbol \xi$ is the entire set of kinematic parameters.

 Interestingly, as a special configuration when

-with $b$ being the distance between left and right wheels, Eq.~\ref{eq:ICRmat_5par} can be simplified as:
+with $b$ being the distance between left and right wheels, Eq.~\eqref{eq:ICRmat_5par} can be simplified as:

-This is exactly the kinematic model for a wheeled robot moving without slippage (i.e., an ideal differential drive robot), and used by most existing work for localizing wheeled robots~\cite{yap2011particle,wu2017vins,quan2018tightly}.
-However, in the case of skid-steering robots, if Eq.~\ref{eq:ordinarymodel} is employed directly in a localizer, the pose estimation accuracy will be significantly reduced due to the incorrect conversion between wheel encoder readings and robot's motion estimates (also see experimental results in Sec.~\ref{sec:exp}).
-We also note that since the kinematic parameter $\boldsymbol \xi$ represents the environmental and mechanical conditions of a moving robot, $\boldsymbol \xi$ can not be modelled as a constant parameter vector.
-Instead, to allow high-precision localization, $\boldsymbol \xi$ must be estimated online along with other localization states.
-This is conceptually similar to performing online sensor extrinsic calibration~\cite{censi2013simultaneous,li2013high,li2014onlineabc}.
-However, it is practically possible to calibrate sensors' extrinsic parameter offline, while infeasible to estimate all skid-steering kinematic parameters before deployment.
+This is exactly the kinematic model for a wheeled robot moving without slippage (i.e., an ideal differential drive robot kinematics), and used by most existing work for localizing wheeled robots~\cite{yap2011particle,wu2017vins,quan2018tightly}.
+However, in the case of skid-steering robots, if Eq.~\eqref{eq:ordinarymodel} is employed directly in a localizer, the pose estimation accuracy will be significantly reduced due to the incorrect conversion between wheel encoder readings and robot's motion estimates (also see experimental results in Sec.~\ref{sec:exp}).